Tabular v2 - Quick Start

 Indexing

-you can specify in the schema which columns should be indexed.
+You can specify in the schema which columns should be indexed.

 Indexing is obtained by splitting the data in separate files based on the values of the indexed fields, making it skip files which have no data of interest.